k8s-platform-hub/hello-world/README.md

 ### Concept #2: A hasura cluster

 A Hasura cluster is a cluster of nodes (VMs) on the cloud that can host any Hasura project.
 It has all the Hasura microservices running and the necessary tooling for you to deploy your Hasura project.
+Every Hasura cluster comes with a name and a domain attached to it as well.
+Eg: `awesome45.hasura-app.io`.

 ### Concept #3: Deploying to the hasura cluster

-Once you 'add' a Hasura cluster to your Hasura project, running ``git push hasura master`` will deploy your Hasura project.
+Once you 'add' a Hasura cluster to your Hasura project, running a ``git push hasura master`` will deploy your Hasura project to the cluster.
 Your configurations, database schema, and your microservices will get deployed in a single go.

 ## Clone & deploy